rcos/venue/API.md

 Unless specified using `withEventInfo=false` and `withAuthor=false`, event info and the author will be automatically populated.
 If `withSection=true` is specified, the section will be populated, and unless `withCourse=false` the course will be populated as well.
 If `onlyNumber=true` is specified, only the number of section events fitting the criteria is returned.

-Request returns array of submission objects unless `onlyNumber=true` is specified.
+Request returns array of section event objects.
+If `onlyNumber=true` is specified, request will return a object of form `{"number": res}`

 #### Coming Soon
 ** TODO **